$\Upsilon$ suppression at forward rapidity in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

 \section{Introduction}

 A detailed study of the properties of the Quark-Gluon Plasma (QGP)~\cite{Shuryak:1978ij} is the main goal of heavy-ion experiments at ultra-relativistic energies~\cite{Arsene:2004fa,Back:2004je,Adams:2005dq,Adcox:2004mh,Muller:2012zq}.
 Quarkonia, $i.e.$ bound states of charm or bottom quark-antiquark pairs, are sensitive probes of color deconfinement, due to the Quantum-Chromo Dynamics Debye screening mechanism \cite{Matsui:1986dk,Brambilla:2010cs,Andronic:2015wma} leading to quarkonium suppression.
-Also, since heavy quarks are produced in the initial parton--parton interactions, they experience the full evolution of the medium.
 Moreover, the various quarkonium states have different binding energies and therefore different dissociation temperatures in a QGP, leading to sequential suppression ~\cite{Matsui:1986dk,Digal:2001ue}.
 Theory estimates \cite{Krouppa:2015yoa} indicate that bottomonium formation may occur before QGP thermalization \cite{Mauricio:2007vz} because of the large bottom quark mass.
 In this situation, a quantitative description of the influence of the medium on the bound states becomes challenging.
 While the dissociation temperatures vary significantly between different models \cite{Brambilla:2010cs,Andronic:2015wma}, it is commonly accepted that the widths of the spectral functions of the bottomonium states increase compared to the widths in vacuum, due to the high temperature of the surrounding medium~\cite{Burnier:2014ssa}.
 Finally, taking into account that feed-down processes from higher-mass resonances (around 40\% for the \upsis~and 30\% for the \upsiss \cite{Andronic:2015wma}) are not negligible, the evaluation of the medium temperature via bottomonium measurements remains a complex endeavour.